hed-standard/hed-documentation/quick-guide.md

 <img src="images/image-20191218122111785.png" alt="image-20191218122111785" style="zoom:50%;" />

-We'll proceed with the default options which uses the latest version of the official HED schema.
-It also assumes that you are tagging the dataset for the first time and not re-using any previous tagging scheme.
-Lastly, you will use CTAGGER and event field selector panel for tagging.
+We'll proceed with the default options which use the latest version of the official HED schema.
+It's also assumed that you are tagging the dataset for the first time and not re-using any previous tagging scheme.
+Lastly, you will use CTAGGER and event field selector panel for tagging (more explanation below).
 Hit **Ok**.

 A window will pop up to let you choose which event field to use for tagging: